DailyL/Sim2Real_autonomous_vehicle/README.md

 ## Hardware
-For real world application, we use the DB21 Duckiebot from [Duckietown](https://www.duckietown.org/)
+For real world application, we use the DB21 Duckiebot from [Duckietown](https://www.duckietown.org/) With advanced function, we update this Duckiebot with Lidar (RPLIDAR A1).

 ## Results
 How the LSTM-SAC agent trained in the simulation -> [Video](https://youtu.be/Ypl9kf5JDdM)